syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 ### ExportRowHeight

 By default, the data grid rows will be exported to Excel with the value of the `DataGridExcelExportingOption.DefaultRowHeight` but, you can also export the data grid to excel with the exact row heights by setting the [DataGridExcelExportingOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportRowHeight.html) to `true`.
-The defualt value of `ExportRowHeight` property is false.
+The default value of `ExportRowHeight` property is false.

 {% tabs %}
 {% highlight c# %}